awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ### CloudTrail console<a name="cloudtrail-concepts-console"></a>

-You can use and manage the CloudTrail service with the AWS CloudTrail console\.
+You can use and manage the service with the AWS CloudTrail console\.
 The console provides a user interface for performing many CloudTrail tasks such as:
 + Viewing recent events and event history for your AWS account\.
 + Downloading a filtered or complete file of the last 90 days of events\.
 + Creating and editing CloudTrail trails\.
++ Creating and editing CloudTrail Lake event data stores\.
++ Running queries on event data stores\.
 + Configuring CloudTrail trails, including:
-  + Selecting an Amazon S3 bucket\.
+  + Selecting an Amazon S3 bucket for trails\.
   + Setting a prefix\.
   + Configuring delivery to CloudWatch Logs\.
-  + Using AWS KMS keys for encryption\.
+  + Using AWS KMS keys for encryption of trail data\.
-  + Enabling Amazon SNS notifications for log file delivery\.
+  + Enabling Amazon SNS notifications for log file delivery on trails\.
   + Adding and managing tags for your trails\.
++ Configuring CloudTrail Lake event data stores, including:
+  + Integrating event data stores with CloudTrail partners or with your own applications, to log events from sources outside of AWS\.
+  + Using AWS KMS keys for encryption of event data store data\.
+  + Adding and managing tags for your event data stores\.

 Beginning on April 12, 2019, trails will be viewable only in the AWS Regions where they log events\.
 If you create a trail that logs events in all AWS Regions, it will appear in the console in all AWS Regions\.
 If you create a trail that only logs events in a single AWS Region, you can view and manage it only in that AWS Region\.